seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 Upon these slanderers.

 **ESCALUS**
-My lord, we’ll do it throughly.
+My lord, we'll do it throughly.

 *Exit DUKE*